thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 Number.isInteger(4.0) // should return ???
 ```

-### JS Type: Strings
+### String

 Strings are collections of letters and symbols known as **Characters**, and we use them to deal with words and text in Javascript.
-Strings are just another type of **value** in Javascript.

 ```
 "John", "Jane"
 ```

-Strings have a number of built-in methods:
+There are a number of built-in properties and methods associated with strings:

 ```
 var name = "Matt";